-was issued.
-37 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+45 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act, read with section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.

-- (f) whether the supplier imposed any restriction regarding the disposal, use or resale of the imported goods which substantially influenced the price (excluding territorial restrictions), and if so - - (i) details of the restriction; and - (ii) the extent of the influence on the price; - (g) whether the sale is subject to some other condition or consideration for which a value cannot be determined, and if so, details of such condition or consideration; - (h) whether any part of the proceeds of any subsequent sale, disposal or use of the imported goods (excluding royalties, licence fees and dividends) accrue directly or indirectly to the supplier, and if so, details of the agreement with the supplier; - (i) whether the applicant is related to the supplier within the meaning of section 130 of the Customs Duty Act, and if so - (i) details of the relationship; and - (ii) the extent to which such relationship influenced the price; - (j) whether the orders of the supplier are placed through a selling agent, and - - (i) if so, whether the agent's commission is included in the supplier's selling price; or - (ii) if not, how the commission is paid; - (k) whether the applicant is in terms of the contract of sale obliged to pay royalties and licence fees in respect of the imported goods, and if so, details of such royalties and licence fees and the amounts payable, expressed as a percentage of the FOB value of the goods; - (I) whether any of the following are supplied free of charge or at a reduced cost to the supplier for use in the production and sale of the imported goods to the applicant: - Materials, components, parts or similar items incorporated in the imported goods; - tools, dies, moulds and similar items used in the production of the imported goods; - (iii) materials consumed in the production of the imported goods, but not incorporated in such goods; and

-- (iv) engineering, development, artwork, design work and plans and sketches undertaken outside the Republic and necessary for production of the imported goods; - (m) details of any goods referred to in paragraph (I)(i) to (iv) used in the production and sale of the imported goods to the applicant; - (n) whether permission is given for the publication in terms of rule 7.5 of information to be contained in a value determination or re-determination made in respect of the goods and if so, whether all the information may be published or only certain information as specified; and - (o) any other information that may be required by the customs authority for purposes of the application.
+- (i) whether the applicant is related to the supplier within the meaning of section130 of the Customs Duty Act, and if so- - (i) details of the relationship; and - (ii) the extent to which such relationship influenced the price; - (j) whether the orders of the supplier are placed through a selling agent, and- - (i) if so, whether the agent's commission is included in the supplier's selling price; or - (ii) if not, how the commission is paid; - (k) whether the applicant is in terms of the contract of sale obliged to pay royalties and licence fees in respect of the imported goods, and if so, details of such royalties and licence fees and the amounts payable, expressed as a percentage of the FOB value of the goods; - (I) whether any of the following are supplied free of charge or at a reduced cost to the supplier for use in the production and sale of the imported goods to the applicant: - Materials, components, parts or similar items incorporated in the imported goods; - tools, dies, moulds and similar items used in the production of the imported goods; - (iii) materials consumed in the production of the imported goods, but not incorporated in such goods; and - (iv) engineering, development, artwork, design work and plans and sketches undertaken outside the Republic and necessary for production of the imported goods; - (m) details of any goods referred to in paragraph (l)(i) to (iv) used in the production and sale of the imported goods to the applicant; and - (n) whether permission is given for the publication in terms of rule 7.5 of information to be contained in a value determination or re-determination made in respect of the goods and if so, whether all the information may be published or only certain information as specified.